Table of Content

 QIBs | 50 |

+How shares are allotted in IPO?
 The following cases are possible:

 In most cases, applicants are not allotted shares due to the first reason.

-Investment banking firms value the issuer company based on various parameters including:
+Investment banking firms value the issuer company based on various parameters, including:

-The company’s worth is calculated using the Intrinsic Valuation (IV) approach, Relative Valuation approach or a mix of the two.
+The company’s worth is calculated using the Intrinsic Valuation (IV) approach, the Relative Valuation approach or a mix of the two.
 These are complex methods in which the Investment Bankers are trained and help companies put a price tag on their shares.

 In the case of oversubscription, shares are allotted on a lottery basis.
 This is a computerised and automated system.
 The more oversubscribed an IPO is the lesser an investor’s chances of share allotment.